How to Stain Pine to Look Like Oak — A Step-by-Step Guide

 While golden oak is probably the most associated color with oak wood, it can come in various shades.
 You can achieve the brown typically seen with walnut, or even opt for a white oak color.

 Meanwhile, some aspire for a weathered oak stain for that look of unadulterated, real wood.
-Our woodworkers find that weathered oak and golden oak work best with pine wood.
+Weathered oak and golden oak work best with pine wood.

 Save yourself from any regrets by buying various oak colors of wood stain and then trying them on pieces of scrap wood.
 Use at least two coats to see if your product can produce the oak color you want.